Pular para o conteúdo principal

 max_row = max((tuple(pdf.iloc[0]) for pdf in rows), key=lambda row: row[1])

-# Get the latest timestamp from existing state or use epoch start if not exists
+# Get the latest timestamp from the existing state or use epoch start if a timestamp doesn't exist

 if self.last_seen.exists():